ess-dg/mg_analysis_notebook/README.md

 ## How to create a new project
 1. Navigate to 'scripts' and copy the 'template_notebook.ipynb'
 2. Rename the project and commit
+3. Follow the instructions within in the notebook

 ## Basic usage
 1. Execute cell which imports packages